 The Myths of Hypnosis

-So we’d like to answer a few of the most common myths.
+We'd like to answer a few of the most common ones.
 Hope you find it interesting!

 “Hypnotists have special powers!”